Palm Beach County Library System: Branches

 The Palm Beach County Bookmobile offers a selection of books.
 Including fiction and nonfiction in regular and large-print.
 Bookmobile staff help patrons with finding books and research questions.
 The Bookmobile stops at various Palm Beach County locations each week.

 Funding

-The library’s proposed budget for FY2024 is $96,337,654.
+The library's proposed budget for FY2024 was $96,337,654.
 The majority of the budget is funded by ad valorem revenue raised through the County Library District.
 The library also receives an annual Florida State Aid to Public Libraries grant.
 As in the past, alternative revenue sources are sought to supplement ad valorem funding.
-The following revenue sources are sought on an ongoing basis: Universal Service Fund (E-Rate) discount program, Impact Fees, grant opportunities, Friends of the Library fundraising projects and the U.S. Passport processing program at the Main Library.
+The following revenue sources are sought on an ongoing basis: Universal Service Fund (E-Rate) discount program, impact fees, grant opportunities, Friends of the Library fundraising projects, and the U.S. passport processing program at the Main Library.